Top Oz Tours offers a great range of Salzburg tours and experiences. You can browse the options here.

 3. Climb Mönchsberg to Nonnberg Abbey

 Even if you’re not a fan of the film, a visit to Salzburg’s ancient Nonnberg convent (where Maria failed to become a nun) is definitely worthwhile.
-The 8th century women’s monastery, which is still an active religious institution, nestles against the side of the Mönchsberg — one of the inner-city peaks that gives Salzburg its unusual topography.
+The 8th century women’s monastery — which is still an active religious institution — nestles against the side of the Mönchsberg — one of the inner-city mountain peaks that gives Salzburg its unusual topography.
 The steep walk up from the Old Town is rewarded with excellent views over the city and surrounding mountains.

-While the convent itself is not open to visitors, you can stand at the iron gate like the Von Trapp children and imagine yourself asking to see Fräulein Maria, before visiting the incomparably peaceful conventual church and garden.
+While the convent itself isn’t open to visitors, you can stand at the iron gate like the Von Trapp children and imagine yourself asking to see Fräulein Maria, before visiting the incomparably peaceful conventual church and garden.

 If the walk up seems too much, an alternative is to take the funicular railway from Festungsgasse to the Hohensalzburg Fortress, which for nearly a thousand years has kept watch over the city and defined its skyline.
 From here it’s a very pleasant walk down to the convent.